Wedding Dress Shopping Advice

 Wedding dress shopping advice from a bride who’s been there

 Wedding dress shopping can be one of the most exciting parts of wedding planning for the bride… or one of the most frustrating.
 For all future and current brides out there who have not yet begun wedding dress shopping or who hasn’t yet found the perfect dress, you are in luck!
-We are checking in with our bride, Katie, on our Wedding Journey serie about her experience with wedding dress shopping as well as wedding dress shopping advice she can give.
+We are checking in with our bride, Katie, on our Wedding Journey series about her experience with wedding dress shopping as well as wedding dress shopping advice she can give.

 “As a bride, the wedding dress is probably one of the most exciting and important wedding items to find and buy.
 The bride in the white dress is an iconic symbol throughout time with many legends, myths, traditions, and expectations associated with it.
 While we have broadened the expectation of the traditional white dress (I’m looking at you awesome brides who are rocking the pink, dip dyed, rainbow, floral print, and various other dresses that break away from the traditional white gown!) every bride still wants to ensure she has a gorgeous gown that makes her feel stunning and the expectant soon-to-be spouse drop their jaw.